-Probably not.
-If you’re continuing to do the same things you were doing that brought about the discomfort more than likely the same pain will come back maybe stronger or in a different area.
+If you’re continuing to do the same things you were doing that brought about the discomfort then more than likely the same pain will come back maybe stronger or in a different area.
 The body has the ability to deal with a lot of trauma and impact.
 It’s built for that.
 But there has to be a way to release that trauma or else, that trauma turns into tension.
-Tension can become very difficult to release.
-At this point, people seek therapy from their doctors, chiropractors, physical therapists and/or massage therapists to help get rid of the tension.
+That tension can become very difficult to release.

 Psychology of massage